Haunted Lives: True Ghost Stories: Episode 1 (a.k.a. Real Ghosts II)

-Attorney Alan May investigates the ghost of Kate Morgan at the Hotel del Coronado in San Diego, California.
+Attorney Alan May investigates the ghost of Kate Morgan at Hotel del Coronado in San Diego, California.
 When he discovers he has the wrong room because the rooms were renumbered in the past, he tracks down Kate's real room and encounters her spirit and lives through a place memory of her murder.
 Through research, he discovers Kate's real name was Lottie Bernard and her son might have been his own ancestor.